No products in the cart.

 Tip #3: Make sure the releasing agent is shaken up and powdery before grabbing a small handful.
 Then apply it as if skipping a rock across the water.

 8. Press in the RockMolds Edging Stamp onto the concrete.
 Use care to keep the form of the concrete tube a square as the stamp is pressed in.
 Match up the seam lines of the last sandstone impression, and continue to stamp.

 9. Touch up (after the concrete has had a chance to firm up at least an hour) utilizing a margin trowel and chip brush.
 Clean the joints and shape between the stones, and brush out any obvious blemishes on the stone.

 10. In most cases, on the following day after installation, the stones can be hosed off thoroughly, and allowed to dry.

-11. Color the stones using RockMolds Stone Color water based stains on the dried stones for additional coloring and highlights.
+11. Color the stones using RockMolds Stone Color Water Base Stains on the dried stones for additional coloring and highlights.
 With the integral color, release agent color, and now the highlights of the water-based stains, your stones will have a multitude of colors, as natural stone would.
 Allow to dry.

-Tip #5: Start with a light color of the water base stains, and then go darker.
+Tip #5: Start with a light color of the RockMolds Stone Color Water Base Stains, and then go darker.
 Think of this process of painting with watercolors, only on concrete.
 You can always add more layers of color.

-12. Spray on a light coat of RockMolds Stone Sealant to preserve the color.
+12. Spray on a light coat of RockMolds Stone Sealer to preserve the color.
 Sealant may be applied every year after that, like any other decorative concrete, to preserve the color.